 Mindful of the effects of climate injustice on the cosmos, Earth, and all creatures of Earth, particularly the most vulnerable, we commit to work against climate injustice.
 We pledge that by June 2019, we will have collectively reduced the carbon dioxide (CO2) emissions by 2 million pounds (in personal activities and in local or broader communities).
 We pledge, in addition, to advocate for strong environmental policy.

 Join us in the Providence Climate Agreement by making your own pledge:

-- Print out a hard copy and fill out our Providence Climate Agreement Pledge Form here.
+- Fill out the Providence Climate Agreement Pledge Form here.

 - Invite your friends, family members, workplace, school, or congregation to pledge.

 - Take the actions you pledged to do.

 - Check out the Providence Climate Agreement Frequently Asked Questions.

 - Read the Providence Climate Agreement Manifesto for more about why we are making this pledge.

 - Purchase the Low Carbon Diet book for more help making your pledges and taking action.

 - Check out the Climate Change Task Force’s Advocacy Handout here. the handout was presented during the 2018 Annual Meeting.